Interested in learning more about this rotation? Start the process for a free introductory meeting with our team

 Location: Washington D.C.

-This outpatient US clinical experience will take place approximately 20 miles west of downtown Washington, DC.
+This outpatient US clinical experience will take place in the DMV area, approximately 20 miles west of downtown Washington, DC.
 Please note this rotation involves time spent at two different locations.
 The two locations are approximately 10 miles apart.
 Therefore, transportation will be needed.
 For rotators who wish to remain at one location, a special arrangement can be made to accommodate you.

 Outpatient US Clinical Experience in Hematology & Oncology in Washington D.C.